Complete a master of arts in counseling psychology as a step toward becoming a Licensed Professional Counselor.

 All MACP students must complete 700 hours of supervised clinical work (100 hours of practicum and 600 hours of internship), working under the supervision of a licensed counselor, delivering assessment, counseling, and related professional services.
 Typically, this stretches over two semesters, but it can be lengthened to accommodate work and life schedules.
 North Park has partnerships with a variety of internship settings, or you can seek your own internship that closely aligns with your interests.
-Along with on-site hours, the internship course meets for a selected number of times throughout the semester to provide feedback and support during your practicum.
+Along with on-site hours, the internship course meets throughout the semester to provide feedback and support during your internship.

-In order to register for an MACP internship, you must have completed or be concurrently registered in the Counseling Techniques and Group Dynamics, Processing, and Counseling courses.
+In order to register for an MACP internship, you must have completed the Counseling Theory, Counseling Techniques, Professional Ethics, and Psychopathology courses.

 Click on the links below for course descriptions of all graduate counseling psychology courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.